GeezFORCE/geezforce.github.io/content/posts/gripes-with-mac-os.md

 +++
-title = 'MacBook : What I love and What I hate' date = 2024-02-17T15:27:15+05:30 draft = true description = 'A post on what I like and dislike in Macbooks'
+title = 'MacBooks 💻 : What I love and What I hate' date = 2024-02-17T15:27:15+05:30
+draft = true
+description = 'A post on what I like and dislike in Macbooks'